Can I Apply For Citizenship With An Expired Green Card? Key Takeaways

 Failure to prove your status is likely to result in job denial, as the employer may decide they do not want to wait until you have your Green Card renewed.

-To renew your driver’s license, the Department of Motor Vehicles in most states require a proof of your permanent resident status, or in other words, a valid Green Card.
+To renew your driver’s license, the Department of Motor Vehicles in most states requires proof of your permanent resident status, or in other words, a valid Green Card.

 If your Green Card is no longer valid, you will not be able to renew your driver’s license.
 In addition, you may lose your driving privileges.